mendixlabs/badge-button/README.md

 <img src="./assets/demo.png" width="900px" height="400px" />

 ## Usage

-Place the widget in the context of an object that has attributes for data, label and style
+Place the widget in the context of an object that has a label attribute, value attribute and bootstrap style attribute.

+The data source attributes specified in the `Data source` tab are optional.
+If not set, static data should be specified in the `Display` tab.

 <img src="./assets/Static_attributes.png" width="600px" height="300px" />
 <img src="./assets/Data_source.png" width="600px" height="300px" />